Natural Planet Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-When you consider the protein-boosting effect of the legumes, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the legume products, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Natural Planet is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Natural Planet is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.